-UnitedNetworks uses sophisticated monitoring equipment to analyse consumers' power quality and is committed to evaluating new methods of monitoring the quality of the power delivered by its network assets.
+UnitedNetworks is committed to evaluating new methods of monitoring the quality of the power delivered by its network assets.

 3.3.4 Superconductors

 Superconductors have the potential to provide an efficient means of delivering electricity, and also an effective means of improving power quality.
 However widespread economic application of superconductors in the power industry is still some years away.